 - sexual life

 This information is only processed where relevant and necessary to document your reaction properly, and for the purpose of meeting our pharmacovigilance, safety and any other legal requirements.
-These requirements exist to allow us and competent authorities (such as the European Medicines Agency) to evaluate adverse events and make efforts to prevent similar events from happening in the future.
+These requirements exist to allow us and competent authorities (such as Health Canada) to evaluate adverse events and make efforts to prevent similar events from happening in the future.

 We collect information about you when you provide us with information in relation to an adverse event you report.